robertozanchi/map-data-wrangling/README.md

             "Terrace", "Walk", "Way", "West", "Wharf", "Yard"]
 ```

-Among the values that dodn't match the list, I detected different types of mistakes and inconsistencies:
+Among the values that didn't match the list, I detected different types of mistakes and inconsistencies:

 1. Abbreviation of street names
 2. Small caps